ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-20-theres-no-such-things-as-a-microservice.markdown

 This new technology starts to generate interest and as that builds, there is a lot of hype around it.
 People start describing it as the panacea, the next big this, a game changer.
 This is the *peak of inflated expectations*.

-Once people try and adopt the new technology, they start to become dissapointed that it isnt magic.
+Once people try and adopt the new technology, they start to become disappointed that it isn't magic.
 It doesn't change the world the way the hype promised.
 This is the *trough of disillusionment*.

 Then as the technology stabilizes and matures people start to figure out what it's truly good for.
 This is the *Slope of Enlightenment*.
-Some technologies dont reach this phase and they fall out of favor.
+Some technologies don't reach this phase and they fall out of favor.
 This is a problem for the people that implemented them and now have these systems built on them.

 Over time technology settles into long term use, the *Plateau of Productivity*.
 This is the long term state of successful use of software.